husain100b/iweatherapp/README.md

 # iWeather App

-This is a weather checker app
+This is a weather app
-Leaning from Traversy media
+leaning from Traversy media